So much more than sleepless nights

 This occurs when a patient has both obstructive and central sleep apnea.
 This is a complex form of apnea that requires careful attention.

-This life-threatening disorder has a number of negative effects on the body.
+This life-threatening disorder has several negative effects on the body.
 Common sleep apnea symptoms include:

 - Interrupted Breathing: When breathing pauses or becomes labored.